 from the Imperial Gazetteer of Scotland, edited by John Marius Wilson, 1868.

 National collections, all with a lot of material concerning Fife:

 - The National Records of Scotland in Edinburgh (formerly called the Scottish Record Office, the National Archives of Scotland and the General Register Office for Scotland) contains the major Scottish records for family historians.
-Online access is via the ScotlandsPeople website.
-ScotlandsPeople can also be accessed at local family history centres in Glasgow, Kilmarnock, Hawick and Inverness.
+Access to its online resources is via the ScotlandsPeople website.
+ScotlandsPeople can also be accessed at local family history centres in Glasgow, Kilmarnock, Hawick, Alloa and Inverness.